Set Credentials for Accessing Your Published Data

-Refresh not enabled or Allow refresh access: These options appear when you publish an extract of cloud data such as from Salesforce, and database credentials are needed to access the underlying data.
+- Refresh not enabled or Allow refresh access: These options appear when you publish an extract of cloud data such as from Salesforce, and database credentials are needed to access the underlying data.
 Allow refresh access embeds the credentials in the connection, so that you can set up refreshes of that extract on a regular schedule.
-Setting Refresh not enabled prompts users when they open the workbook.

 Important: How you want to keep extracted data fresh is also a factor:

 - If you want to set up an automatic refresh schedule, you must embed the password in the connection.

 - If you’re publishing a cloud data connection to Tableau Cloud, the publishing steps alert you if you must add Tableau Cloud to the data provider’s authorized list.

 - You can’t publish an extract that’s created from a Kerberos-delegated, row-level-secure data source.

 For Dropbox and OneDrive, when you publish a data source or workbook and select Embedded password, Tableau creates a saved credential and embeds it in the data source or workbook.

 When you publish a workbook that connects to a Tableau Cloud or Tableau Server data source, rather than setting the credentials to access the underlying data, you set whether the workbook can access the published data source it connects to.
 Regardless of the original data type, the choice for server data sources is always Embedded password or Prompt users.